-To successfully pursue a personal injury claim, you need to demonstrate more than that you suffered some kind of harm.
-You need to prove that it was the fault of an owner or occupier failing to maintain their duty of care across their premises in NSW.
+To successfully pursue a personal injury claim, you need to demonstrate more than that you have suffered some kind of harm.
+You need to prove that it was the fault of the owner or occupier of the premises upon which you were injured in that they failed to observe their duty of care.

-While all persons who suffer an accident at no fault of their own on someone else’s property are entitled to remediation, the difference between receiving fair compensation and walking away empty-handed is gathering the evidence required to support your slip and fall claim.
+All persons who suffer an injury as a result the owner or occupier’s breach of their duty of care, the difference between receiving fair compensation and walking away empty-handed is gathering the evidence necessary to support your slip and fall claim.

-Before you can prosecute your trip hazard, slip and fall case, there are a number of elements you need to prove to the satisfaction of the court — the burden of which rests with the injured person.
+Before you can prosecute your claim for the injuries sustained from a trip hazard, slip and fall, there are a number of elements you need to prove, ultimately to the satisfaction of the court — the burden to prove these things rests on the injured person.

-Personal injury can lead to significant short and long-term costs and consequences for the harmed persons, making it too important to handle your injury yourself or negotiating with the responsible parties.
+Personal injury can lead to significant short and long-term costs and consequences for the harmed person, making it too important to handle your claim yourself or negotiating with the responsible party.

-While you may be able to gather evidence of your personal injury after a slip and fall, it can be difficult to secure formal documentation, such as surveillance footage or incident reports that are held and owned by someone else yourself.
+While you may be able to gather evidence of your personal injury claim after a slip and fall, it can be difficult to secure the formal documentation required, such as surveillance footage or incident reports that are held by someone else yourself.
 This is where your personal injury lawyer comes in.
 Their experience navigating the entire process can be invaluable to source the records needed to prosecute your claim.

-The types of proof you will need to gather include:
+The type of evidence that you will need to gather will include:

 Surveillance footage: Formally request all security camera footage from the property owner that may have captured your accident or the hazardous condition.